-Once you identify your child’s anger, help them find ways to control it.
-For example, they can count to 10 before talking or acting when they start to feel angry.
+Once you identify your child’s anger, help him or her find ways to control it.
+For example, he or she can count to 10 before talking or acting when anger starts.

 Things to consider

-Seeing a doctor for your child’s anger doesn’t mean they have a serious problem.
-They may be out of control or need guidance on how to express and manage their feelings.
-As a parent, you may need tips on how to support your child.
+If you think your child has a serious anger issue, he or she will need to go to the doctor for diagnosis.
+Seeing a doctor for your child’s anger doesn’t mean he or she has a serious issue.
+Your child may need guidance on how to express and manage his or her feelings.
+And as a parent, you may need tips on how to support your child.

-The doctor may refer you to a mental health specialist.
-They may have a mental health or behavioral condition causing their anger issues.
 Treatment options for these conditions are available.
 They often include a mix of medicine, therapy, and education.
-There are a lot of different medicines.
-Talk therapy could be in the form of one-on-one, parent(s)-child, family, or group.
+Talk therapy may be offered.
+This can happen between your child and a specialist.
+Or it may take place as a family or in a larger group.
 A counselor can help identify problems and methods to cope.

 Your child may benefit from behavioral therapy as well.
-Meet with your child’s school or caretaker if special care is needed.
-They may meet the requirements of the Individuals with Disabilities Education Act (IDEA).
+Meet with your child’s school if special care is needed.
+He or she may meet the requirements of the Individuals with Disabilities Education Act (IDEA).
 This allows children to get customized education plans to help them at school.

 Talk to the doctor or specialist about the benefits, risks, and side effects of treatment.
 Children who have mental health problems should be assessed regularly.

 Questions to ask your doctor